 Aparima Hut to Lower Wairaki Hut Te Araroa Takitimu

 The path was very well marked.
-In the trail notes it was mentioned it was difficult to follow, but DOC must have been in and upgraded the markers and swept away the windfall, as it was really quite a good trail.
+The trail notes mentioned it was difficult to follow, but DOC must have been in and upgraded the markers and cleared away the windfall, as it was really quite a good trail.
 Again there were lots of ups and downs.

-Today, for the first time, I entertained thoughts along the lines of “wouldn’t it be nice if I was at the end now”… and “I could just finish in Bluff”… which was the first time I’d thought about ending the trail.
+Today for the first time ( and as I was struggling) I entertained thoughts along the lines of “wouldn’t it be nice if I was at the end of the trail now”… and “I could just finish in Bluff”… It was the first time I’d thought about ending the trail.
 I took 10 steps and rested, 10 more and rested.
-About 1km from the top, just after a steep section, and just as I was getting all huffy, someone had written ” smile” on the DOC orange marker on a tree.
-It was nice to get a gentle reminder!
+About 1km from the top, just after a steep section, and just as I was getting really quite despondent, someone had written ” smile” on the DOC orange marker on a tree.
+It made my day!

-Eventually I reached the top.
-It was 3pm.
-I had a celebratory museli bar.
-A little further up and I was on the Takitimu Tops, and what a view!!
-I could see all the way to the south coast – woo!
-My mood lifted immediately.
+My mood lifted immediately as I took it all in.
 The trail continued over and down the rocky ridge, then through farmland.
 I resumed grumbling to myself, on the downhill, and didn’t stop until I reached Telford campsite at 4.45pm.
 I drank 4 litres of water today, and rushed to get more from the stream.